philipturner/metal-benchmarks/README.md

 ## Instruction Throughputs

 Throughput and latency are measured in cycles.
-If listed with a comma, throughputs differ between A14 and M1.
-A14 is listed first.
+If listed with a comma, throughputs were tested on multiple chips (A14, M1 Max).
 Concurrency means the number of times each pipeline's circuitry is physically duplicated.
 For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.

 > Little's Law: Concurrency = Latency / Throughput
 >